NadeemAfana/nadeemafana.github.io/_posts/archived/2023-06-19-array-pool-and-memory-pool.md

     }
 ```

-The above example borrows an array of `1000` bytes for some logic and then returns them.
+The above example borrows an array of at least `1,000` bytes for some logic and then returns it.
+I say at least because the returned array length may be larger than the requested length.
 The data type is not restricted to `byte` as in here; it could be technically anything (eg `char`).
-The key is to return the buffer after use which can be safely done in a `finally` block should exception occur.
+The key is to return the buffer after use which can be safely done in a `finally` block should an exception occur.
 Also, the buffer **should not** be used once it has been returned to the pool.
 It seems more convenient to use the buffer for local scope though technically the buffer can be passed around (just be careful when doing so).